 - Surgical drainage or removal of an abscess (rare)

-- Surgery for a varicocele, a hydrocele, or spermatocele, particularly if the varicocele is contributing to infertility
+- Surgery for a varicocele, hydrocele, or spermatocele, especially if the varicocele is affecting your fertility

 - Prevent testicle injury by wearing an athletic supporter during physical activity, especially contact sports.

-- Prevent sexually transmitted diseases by wearing condoms and following other safe sex procedures.
-If you are diagnosed with chlamydia or another STD, all sexual partners should be notified, examined, and treated, if infected.
+- Prevent sexually transmitted diseases by wearing condoms and following other safe sex practices.
+If you are diagnosed with chlamydia or another STD, all of your sexual partners should be notified, examined, and treated, if they are infected.

-- Perform testicular self-exams monthly if you are at risk of testicular cancer.
+- Perform testicular self-exams monthly if you are at risk for testicular cancer.
 See: Testicular self exam.

 - Make sure that children have received the MMR vaccine (a combination vaccine for mumps, measles, and rubella).

-- Emptying the bladder completely when urinating helps prevent urinary tract infections that can lead to conditions that cause testicle pain.
+- Emptying the bladder completely when urinating helps prevent urinary tract infections, which can lead to conditions that cause testicle pain.